hashrocket/dibs-ios/README.md

 1. `open Dibs.xcworkspace`
-1. In Xcode, select the "Production" scheme and the device to build to (note that in order to build to a device, you will need a valid Apple Developer License).
+1. In Xcode, select the "Production" scheme and the device to build to (note that in order to deploy outside the simulator, you will need a valid Apple Developer License).
 1. Click the "Run" button

 # Contributing